 «If we wish to count lines of code, we should not regard them as “lines produced” but as “lines spent”»

-Edsger Dijkstra.
-Quoted on Are all patches create equal? article by Jonathan Corbet, a must read.
+Quoted on Are all patches create equal? article by Jonathan Corbet.
+A must read.

 ¿Usuarios habituales de gvSIG?
 No os perdáis esta extensión que añade nuevas funcionalidades al TOC estándar que acaba de liberar Cartolab.